ADA Signage Placement and Requirements

 Signs are everywhere.
 From company entrances to restrooms, signage is a standard part of building construction.
 In any commercial structure, signs are used to designate specific places and guide people through the building.
 They also have to be readable and accessible to any person who enters the building.

 ADA signage regulations, also known as code signage, may sound like a daunting hurdle to some, but they are fairly easy to implement.
-The following ADA signage guidelines provide a simple outline of code signage requirements for the common types of signs seen in most public buildings.
+The following ADA sign requirements provide a simple outline of code signage requirements for common signs seen in most public buildings.

 But first, it is important to understand the basics of the ADA.